Slack Feature Drop: Your Productivity is Springing Forward

 Check out our Innovations webpage for previous releases.

-Please note that some features may not be immediately available in your workspace depending on the rollout timeline, your Slack licensing plan, or additional license requirements.
-To learn more about feature availability, check with your admin on the licensing plans for your workspace.
+Please note that some features may not be immediately available in your workspace depending on the rollout timeline, your Slack licensing subscription or additional licence requirements.
+To learn more about feature availability, check with your Admin on the licensing subscriptions for your workspace.

 Ready to learn more?
 Contact us.